Pendant Lighting Flair and Style

 Cast Iron sinks are exactly that– they are made by casting iron with porcelain enamel applied on top to eliminate rust.
 The enamel is not paint but melted glass that is applied on top, making these sinks highly durable and great at resisting stains and scratches.
 Cast iron sinks haven’t just been popular for their durability but they provide a nice timeless look in your kitchen.

 Stainless Steel is one of the more widely used materials for kitchen sinks due to its durability and price.
 Although stainless steel sinks match nicely with other stainless steel appliances, stainless steel scratches easily and water spots are hard to avoid.

 How to Choose Your Countertop

-Think about how you use the kitchen and the type of maintenance you want to have and price point.
-We can review the pros and cons in your meeting or take a look below at a few popular options.
+Think about how you use your kitchen, the type of maintenance you want to have, and your price point.
+We can review the pros and cons of each countertop during your meeting.
+Take a look below at a few popular countertop materials.

 Most Popular Countertop Materials: